 Today, buyers want the content they consume to be in the format that most suits their needs.
 For some, this might be video.
 For others, text.
 Therefore, an effective content strategy makes use of both these mediums.
 What the balance will look like for your business will depend on your needs, staffing, and industry.

-The beauty of content marketing is that it can be simplified down to this: Make sure you're answering the most basic questions that every buyer wants to know.
+The beauty of inbound marketing is that it can be simplified down to this: Make sure you're answering the most basic questions that every buyer wants to know.
 These questions are industry agnostic, and they allow you as the content writer to share your expertise and build trust with your audience at the same time.

 For example, no matter who they are and what they are buying, every customer wants to know about cost.
 They want to know they’re getting the best deal possible.
 They want to know they're not wasting their money.